streetsidesoftware/cspell/packages/cspell-eslint-plugin/README.md

-# [WIP] CSpell ESLint Plugin
+# CSpell ESLint Plugin

 A spell checker plugin for ESLint based upon CSpell.

-## [WIP] - Work In Progress
+## Feedback Welcome

-This plugin is still in active development.
+This plugin is still in active development as part of the CSpell suite of tools and applications.

+## In Combination with CSpell

 Due to the nature of how files are parsed, the `cspell` command line tool and this ESLint plugin will give different results.
-It is recommended that ESLint or `cspell` checks a file, but not both.
+It is recommended that either ESLint or `cspell` checks a file, but not both.
 Use `ignorePaths` setting in `cspell.json` to tell the `cspell` command line tool to ignore files checked by ESLint.

 ## Quick Setup